 Real Estate Needs, Wants, and Trends of Baby Boomers

-Getting back to one of my initial questions most of the baby boomers will probably downsize, but not right now.
+Back to one of my initial questions, most baby boomers will probably downsize, but not right now.

 They will delay this until later in life because they will live and work longer than previous generations. (source)

-Additionally, in 2018 they didn’t intend to sell their home and probably won’t in the in the near future, as they will postpone downsizing (source).
+Additionally, in 2018 they didn’t intend to sell their home.
+They probably won’t soon, as they will postpone downsizing (source).

-This presents a challenge for millennials (usually first-time home buyers) and Generation X looking to upsize.
+This challenges millennials (usually first-time home buyers) and Generation X looking to upsize.

-In contrast to past generations baby boomers usually don’t prefer to move to an isolated retirement home but would rather prefer to live in a local community consisting of a variety of mixed generations.
+In contrast to past generations, baby boomers usually don’t prefer to move to an isolated retirement home.
+Still, they would choose to live in a local community consisting of various mixed generations.

-These communities should ideally be walkable, and consist of community centers, pools, fitness centers, social clubs and more.
+These communities should ideally be walkable and consist of community centers, pools, fitness centers, and social clubs.

 According to this source, the hottest real estate markets for baby boomers are North Port (FL), Miami (FL), The Villages (FL), Punta Gorda (FL), and Phoenix (AZ).

 On Which Real Estate Marketing Channels Should You Target Baby Boomers?

-Print materials, such as direct mailing don’t seem to be very effective with baby boomers.
+Print materials like direct mailing don’t seem very effective with baby boomers.

 Better than print media when it comes to offline marketing seems to be television.

-The latter motivates them to then search online for more information (source).
+The latter motivates them to search online for more information. (source).

-In the context of online marketing the best way to go is using search engines as a marketing channel.
+In the context of online marketing, the best way to go is by using search engines as a marketing channel.

-It also seems to outperform social media and viewing online videos with regards to motivating them to take action.
+It also seems to outperform social media and viewing online videos to motivate them to take action.

 Real Estate Needs, Wants, and Trends of Millennials

-In this article I have already covered the ways you can market to first time home buyers which are in large part now millennials.
+In this article, I have already covered how you can market to first-time home buyers, primarily millennials.

-This generation is quite savvy and more informed than former generations when it comes to the real estate process, repairs and renovation.
+This generation is quite savvy and more informed than former generations regarding the real estate process, repairs, and renovation.

-This is because there first word was basically ‘Internet’ when they were born.
+This is because their first word was basically ‘Internet’ when they were born.

-They grew up with the development of the internet and therefore are usually very tech savvy and well prepared (source).
+They grew up with the internet’s development and are usually very tech-savvy and well-prepared. (source)